The handlebody group is a virtual duality group: Proof of the main theorems

 \begin{rem}The precise inductive strategy is quite important.
 Specifically, it is crucial that \cref{dimension lemma} is only ever applied to the case $b=p=0$ of no marked discs or points on the boundary (as in \cref{final prop}), and that the case of markings is instead dealt with using the ``Birman exact sequence'' via \cref{birman trick}.

-The point is that the homological dimension of $|\NS(V)|$ is $-\chi(S)-1$ when $b=p=0$, and $-\chi(S)-2$ when $b+p>0$.
+Indeed, in order to apply \cref{dimension lemma} to $\NS(V)$, we need that $\NS(V)_{>D}$ has strictly lower homological dimension than $\NS(V)$, for all $D \in \NS(V)$.
+This is only true in the closed case, the point being that the homological dimension of $|\NS(V)|$ is $-\chi(S)-1$ when $b=p=0$, and $-\chi(S)-2$ when $b+p>0$.
 In this sense the dimension is one higher than expected when $b=p=0$.
-If one tried to apply the strategy of \cref{final prop} when $b+p>0$ then the needed inequalities would not work out --- we would be precisely ``off by one''.
 Note also that in applying \cref{dimension lemma} we cut the handlebody into pieces along some nonempty disc system, in which case all pieces have at least one marked disc on its boundary. \end{rem}

+Other than in the low genus cases, one can show the stronger result that $\compNS(V)$ is \emph{homotopy equivalent} to a wedge of spheres.